Form 1042: When are the forms due?

 Forms 1042, 1042-S and 1042-T are due to be filed by March 15 of the year following the calendar year in which the income subject to reporting was paid.
 If the due date falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
 These forms should be addressed to Ogden Service Center, P.O.
 BOX 409101, Ogden, UT 84409.

 Penalties

-If Form 1042 and/or Form 1042-S are filed late, or the tax isn't paid or deposited when due, the filer may be liable for penalties, unless they show that the failure to file or pay was due to reasonable cause and not willful neglect.
+If Form 1042 and/or Form 1042-S are filed late, or the tax is not paid or deposited when due, the filer may be liable for penalties, unless they show that the failure to file or pay was due to reasonable cause and not willful neglect.

 Form 1042

 Form 1042, also "Annual Withholding Tax Return for U.S. Source Income of Foreign Persons", is used to report tax withheld on certain income of foreign persons.

 The employer only needs to submit Form 1042 to the IRS, not to their employee.
 Form 1042 does not have to be accompanied by a Form 1042-T.